 Is there a closing date for in-year admissions?

-No, there is no closing date for in-year applications.
-However you are advised to make your application as soon as you can once your circumstances change.
+There is no closing date for in-year applications.
+However you are advised to make your application as soon as possible.

-If your child has special educational needs, the move from primary to secondary school should always be supported by the Special Educational Needs Co-ordinator (SENCO) at your child’s junior or primary school and the SENCO at the secondary school working together to make sure the move goes as smoothly as possible.
-The City of London provides families who live in the City a dedicated transition support service for children with statements, this is provided through our Educational Psychologist who will support you throughout the process to make sure you understand the process which can be complicated and challenging at times.
+If your child has special educational needs, the move from primary to secondary school should always be supported by the Special Educational Needs Co-ordinator (SENCO) at your child’s primary school and the SENCO at the secondary school working together to make sure the move goes as smoothly as possible.
+The City of London provides a dedicated transition support service for children living in the City who have statements of SEN. This is provided through our Educational Psychologist who will support you through the transition process.

 In addition Tower Hamlets Parents Advice Centre supports parents and carers of children with SEN living in the City who are currently on School Action or School Action Plus.
 They offer impartial advice and support can discuss options for children moving on to secondary education.
 Their contact details are: